Pseudospectrum and (in)stability of black hole total transmission modes: Abstract

 \section{Abstract}

 Total transmission modes (TTMs) are modes with complex frequencies that propagate across a black hole spacetime without reflection.
 Recently, it is found that suitably tailored time-dependent scattering can excite these complex modes and suppress the reflected signal for the entire duration of the process, a phenomenon referred to as virtual absorption.
-Motivated by this, we present the study of the spectrum stability of TTMs using pseudospectrum and condition numbers.
+Motivated by this, we present a study of the spectrum stability of TTMs using pseudospectrum and condition numbers.
 We focus on perturbations of $d$-dimensional Tangherlini black holes and recast the TTM problem as a generalized eigenvalue problem by utilizing the Eddington-Finkelstein coordinates.
 The results show that TTMs are generically spectrally unstable, with sensitivity increasing for higher overtones, in close analogy with quasinormal modes.
-A notable exception is a purely imaginary TTM whose pseudospectrum's contours are nearly concentric and whose condition number is orders of magnitude smaller than that of the overtones, indicating enhanced spectral stability.
-Additionally, we confirm that purely imaginary TTMs occur only for spin $s=2$, whereas genuinely complex TTM families appear only in sufficiently high dimensions, $d \geqslant 8$, extending earlier claims that placed the onset at $d \geqslant 10$.
+A notable exception is the purely imaginary TTM in the positive imaginary axis in higher dimensions.
+Its pseudospectrum contours are nearly concentric, and its condition number is orders of magnitude smaller than those of the overtones, indicating enhanced spectral stability.
+As the spacetime dimension decreases, the condition number grows and becomes much larger in four dimensions in both the energy norm and the $L^2$ norm, suggesting possible spectral instability, although a definitive cross-dimensional conclusion is limited by the lack of a uniform physically preferred norm.
+Additionally, we confirm that purely imaginary TTMs occur for gravitational vector perturbations, whereas genuinely complex TTM families appear only in sufficiently high dimensions, $d \geqslant 8$, extending earlier claims that placed the onset at $d \geqslant 10$.